ionous/tell/README.md

 ### Documents
 Documents are most often text files.
 UTF8, no byte order marks.

-Whitespace in documents is restricted to the ascii space and the ascii linefeed; r/lf is considered an error; tabs are disallowed everywhere except for in string values and comments. ( This differs from `yaml` where, for example, tabs can appear after single space indentation. )
+"Structural whitespace" in documents is restricted to the ascii space and the ascii linefeed.
+Quoted strings can have horizontal tabs; single line strings, for perhaps obvious reasons, can't contain linefeeds.
+All other Unicode control codes are disallowed ( and, so cr/lf is considered an error. )

 _( BUG: the implementation currently errors on tabs in comments. )_